SussexPAL/PythonCrashCourse/Scripts/further_function.md

 ```
 How can we know that when bazz gets called x will be a number we can divide, and not some other data type we can't use like a string or a dictionary?

-The short answer is that we can't.
-This is because Python follows a philosophy called 'dynamic typing' where the types of objects like variables and parameters don't need to be explicitly labeled in the code itself - Python is perfectly happy to wait until the program is actually running and just trust everything is the data type it's supposed to be.
+This is tricky because Python follows a philosophy called 'dynamic typing' where the types of objects like variables and parameters don't need to be explicitly labeled in the code itself - Python is perfectly happy to wait until the program is actually running and just trust everything is the data type it's supposed to be.

-But if something ISN'T the right data type, say we call bazz with a boolean, then this is obviously a problem.
+But if something ISN'T the right data type, say we call bazz with a boolean, then this is obviously a problem - we can't divide a boolean.
 Luckily there is something we can do to prevent this.
 We can introduce type hints for our parameters.
 ``` py
 def bazz(x: int):
     x_div = x / 2